asfant2h/Main/README.en.md

                         intelligently process the data and provide additional reports --save-page, -S       Save found user pages to local files --cert-on, -C         Enable verification of certificates on servers.
-                        By default, certificate verification on servers is disabled, which gives fewer errors and more results when searching for nickname --headers , -H <User-Agent>
+                        By default, certificate verification on servers is disabled, which allows you to process problematic sites without errors --headers , -H <User-Agent>
                         Set the user-agent manually, the agent is enclosed in quotes, by default a random or overridden user-agent